Jerem584/Kata-Leak/README.md

 I personally recreated a pastebin, to bypass (if the program have any) integrity check from pastebin.

-Then, I hooked WinHttpGetProxyForUrl to modify the memory from arg a2 (aka lpcwstr) so it would change the url and redirect to my pastebin.
+Then, I hooked WinHttpGetProxyForUrl to modify the memory from arg a2 (aka lpcwstr) so it would change the url and redirect to my pastebin.<br>
 <img src=https://cdn.discordapp.com/attachments/817098500122214440/839063491293741076/unknown.png>

-and then boom
+and then boom <br>
 <img src=https://cdn.discordapp.com/attachments/817098500122214440/839063780351672340/unknown.png>

 <!-- USAGE EXAMPLES -->